KBTMPL/ffmpeg2obj/README.md

                         ignored subdirectories
   -o OBJ_PREFIX, --obj-prefix OBJ_PREFIX
+                        source directory for media to be transcoded --source-file-extension SOURCE_FILE_EXTENSION
-                        source directory for media to be transcoded -e FILE_EXTENSION, --file-extension FILE_EXTENSION
+                        source extension for the media files to be transcoded -e FILE_EXTENSION, --file-extension FILE_EXTENSION
-                        extension for the media files to be transcoded -vc VIDEO_CODEC, --video-codec VIDEO_CODEC
+                        target extension for the media files to be transcoded -vc VIDEO_CODEC, --video-codec VIDEO_CODEC
                         video codec for transcoding of the media files --pix-fmt PIX_FMT     pix fmt for transcoding of the media files